 - Salt and Black Pepper: These are the classic duo that will bring added flavor.

-How To Make this EASY Instant Pot Ham and Beans Recipe
+How To Make Ham and Beans in the Instant Pot

 STEP ONE: Prepare the Beans